 - Dealing With Low-Quality Pages On A Website

 - User Experience As A Ranking Factor

 - Making High-Quality Websites

-Should you be worried about Penguin 4?
+Should you be worried about the Google Penguin Algorithm?

 If you run a business that can’t afford to flip domains and change web addresses, then yes, especially if you are letting a third party ‘build’ links to your site.

 If you are not buying links (and have never done so), then you probably have A LOT LESS to worry about (and should be more concerned with Google Panda and overall site and page quality challenges).